Causation Lecture

 - Lord Hope, at 87.

-Exam Consideration: McGhee and Chester are difficult to reconcile, whilst both involves situations in which patients are failed by doctors, it is only in the latter case that the court saw fit to validate the claimant’s rights.
-This can be considered a symptom of incrementalism - rather than sticking to one set rule, the courts can be seen to take each situation at it comes.
+Exam Consideration: McGhee and Chester are difficult to reconcile.
+Whilst both involve situations in which conventional causation cannot assist the claimant, it is only in the latter case that the court saw fit to vindicate the claimant's rights on pure policy grounds.
+McGhee involved a brick kiln worker whose employer failed to provide showers, whilst Chester involved a surgeon who failed to warn a patient of risks.
+This can be considered a symptom of incrementalism - rather than sticking to one set rule, the courts can be seen to take each situation as it comes.
 When considering novel legal situations, it will be up to you to argue whether the general all-or-nothing approach should apply, or whether there is a particular right which should be protected by tort law, as in Chester.

 To export a reference to this article please select a referencing style below: